4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 Here you can infer that there is a strong negative relation between Fare and PClass.
 This is totally understandable because if a passenger instead of buying a ticket in 1st class (PClass = 1), decided to buy a ticket in 3rd class (PClass = 3), the ticket fare would certainly decrease.

 There is also a negative relation between the passenger class (pclass) and the age of the passenger.
-That means that 3rd class (Pclass = 3) had younger passengers that the 1st class (Pclass = 1).
+That means that 3rd class (Pclass = 3) had younger passengers than the 1st class (Pclass = 1).

+Also, we can see that Pclass is very related to the target variable 'Survived'.
+So the better passenger class, more probabilities to survive.

 ### Detecting outliers